benwalks/Lets-Build-Instagram-Free-Book/Chapter Three/Chapter 3 - Fabulous Forms & Pleasant Pagination.md

 We just needed to add our extra partial and some dynamic id's and data-attributes to make this simple flow work correctly!

-Now this ish is working, but the comments are still appending after the link!
+Now our comments are working, but they are still appending after the link!
 This is where our Clicked variable is gonna come into play:

 Remove the first line from the ```create.js.erb``` and replace it with the Clickable ternary operator:
 ```javascript